+Note 1:

-- Note 1: HW deadlines are RIGID, no late HW will be accepted. - Note 2: Not all paper HW assignments (if any) would necessarily be graded.
-Likewise, not all HW problems would necessarily be graded. - Note 3: It's your responsibility to solve and understand all solved strategic examples and problems found within each chapter You are responsible for all equations derived in these problems. - Note 4: There will absolutely be no make-up tests.
+It's your responsibility to solve and understand all solved strategic examples and problems found within each chapter You are responsible for all equations derived in these problems.

+Note 2:

+There will absolutely be no make-up tests.
 Likewise tests cannot be taken at a different time for whatever reason.
 However, in the case of convincing and well-documented emergencies, the missed test grade may be waived, however, do not assume this is automatic.
 I have to see a convincing evidence that the emergency is real.
 I have seen before fake doctor's or nurse's notes and I know how to distinguish real from fake.
-Contested evidence may be referred to the University Judicial Office for final judgment. - Note 5: Final exam may be rescheduled only in case of a well-documented and convincing emergency.
+Contested evidence may be referred to the University Judicial Office for final judgment.